machinalis/iepy/docs/tutorial.rst

     python scripts/startapp.py myapp

 This script will create a directory named ``myapp`` ready to accommodate your application.
-It will also create a couple of template scripts that will be described in the following sections:
+It will also create a couple of helper scripts that will be described in the following sections:

 ::